crazycloud/crazycloud/README.md

         "name": "lead_ml_teams",
         "description": """Lead teams from a technical perspective, because someone has to keep the AI enthusiasts in line.
             Leveraging skills in:
-          - Technical Leadership (because someone has to make the tough decisions)
+          - Technical Leadership (because someone has to make the tough decisions)""", "parameters": {
-          - Python Wizardry (because who doesn't love a good spell?)
-          - PyTorch Mastery (because it's like having a superpower)""", "parameters": {
           "type": "object",
           "properties": {